fossid-ab/workbench-api-samples/README.md

 # cs-scan-archiver
-This repo contains a script by the FossID CS Team to help clients Archive Old Scans.
+This repo contains a script to help clients Archive Old Scans.
 By default, the script looks for scans that haven't been updated in over 12 months, but this value can be changed.

 ### Archive vs Delete?